Paxton Pits

 We started by walking through the scrub, looking for Fieldfare and Redwing, without success.

 Our next target, the Heronry South lake, which had a tall wooden fence with viewing slits at various heights, big enough for my 100-400mm lens to poke through.
 Because the birds were a fair distance away, I attached my 1.4x extender to give my lens more reach.
-But the low hanging mist hanging still limited the view.
+But the low hanging mist hanging limited the view.

 The warden, Martin, set up his telescope and scanned for visible birds.
 He soon pointed out a Green Sandpiper on the edge of a small island, dwarfed by a Grey Heron standing beside it.
 Other sightings included Mute Swans, Greylag Geese, Moorhen, Coot, Black-Headed Gulls, Mallard, Gadwall, Wigeon, Shoveller and Teal.